West Nile Virus Surveillance

 Updated case counts are available every Wednesday during WNV season.
 Data from previous years is updated annually.

 The graphs below have the following common features including: interactive legend, a scrollbar (when applicable) to navigate the data, zoom in, zoom out, download graph data, annotate graph and export graph as an image.

 Other Arboviruses and Mosquito Species of Interest

-As of September 5, 2019 there has been five reported equine cases of Eastern Equine Encephalitis (EEEV), with two each from LGL and SUD, and one from THB.
-There have been no reports of EEEV positive mosquito pools or human cases.
+As of September 25, 2019 there has been seven reported equine cases of Eastern Equine Encephalitis (EEEV), with two each from LGL and SUD, and one each from HAM, HPE, and, THB.

 - Culiseta melanura is an important mosquito vector in the transmission cycle of EEEV as it is responsible for amplifying the virus in the bird population.